Last Updated: September 2019

-In this green vs red laser level article I will only talk about the laser levels that we know and use in the DIY and construction industry.
+In this green vs red laser level article, I will only talk about the laser levels that I know and have used in the DIY and construction industry.
 There is another kind of lasers out there, used in other industries and they are much more powerful … which could cause you really serious injuries if not used correctly or not have the proper safety equipment!

 But the ones we use … are totally safe, the power output is very low.
-Plus, the majority of this laser levels are considered …
+Plus, the majority of these laser levels are considered …

 - Class II or

 This means that the laser beam or laser system will not cause eye damage unless viewed directly for an extended period of time, or with binoculars, magnifiers, or telescopes.

 Whereas the industrial lasers, the lasers used in shows and those used in research labs … can cause really bad injuries to the naked eye not when exposed directly to the light…

 … but as well when the laser beam it’s reflected.